 The Field Studies in Biodiversity course focuses on the study of multiple species-rich habitats through practical learning and includes a weeklong fieldtrip to Pulau Tioman, an island in the East China Sea, off the coast of Malaysia.
-Students, staff, and faculty participate in field work, analysis, mini group projects, and discussions each day, followed by a group debriefing each evening.
+Students and staff participate in field work, analysis, mini group projects, and discussions each day, followed by a group debriefing each evening.
 UCEAP students will take a quiz, give a presentation, and write a report for this course.
 The report is due one week after the end of the program.
 No late papers will be accepted.

 Additional course information is on the NUS Faculty of Science website

 You will receive instructions on MyEAP registration at the start of your program.

 Adjustment to and appreciation of different pedagogy and learning styles are part of studying abroad.
 Teachers in Singapore are highly respected, and relationships between students and teachers are different from those at UC.
 Students are expected to be polite, never confrontational or demanding.
 At the same time, however, many professors in Singapore have been trained in U.S. and European universities; if you approach them after class, you probably will find them friendly and interested in providing help.
 If you have a difference of opinion or want to make suggestions, speak respectfully with the professor privately, out of class.

 Grades for the Biodiversity course will be based on a quiz, presentation, and a written report.
 The written report is due one week after the end of the program.
 No late papers will be accepted.
 Failure to turn in the written report by the deadline will result in an F for this course.

 Grades for this program are usually received in early September.